Downtown Des Moines: Neighborhoods and districts

 Looking east down Locust Street in the East Village towards the Iowa State Capitol.

-Downtown Des Moines has many unique and lively districts that each have their own individual style and culture.
+Downtown Des Moines has many districts that each have their own individual style and culture.
 Downtown is also undergoing a resurgence that is quickly changing the retail and physical landscape of Des Moines.

 While the Downtown Des Moines area is defined as the area between the Des Moines and Raccoon Rivers and 15th, 18th, and Center Streets, downtown includes neighborhoods extending all the way to I-235 to the north and Martin Luther King, Jr. Parkway to the west, as well as SE 14th Street to the east.
 With these boundaries, many new districts and neighborhoods are included.

 Historic East Village

 The Historic East Village lies east of the Des Moines River and west of the Iowa State Capitol.
 The district was once a collection of dilapidated, run-down buildings that were slated to be torn down.
 However, in 2000, a group of business leaders and concerned community members stepped in and began a decades-long transformation of the East Village.

-Today, the East Village is a vibrant district filled with fine dining, unique retail destinations, antique stores, and many bars and clubs.
+Today, the East Village is a district with many fine dining, unique retail destinations, antique stores, bars and clubs.
 Des Moines' collection of gay bars are also located within the East Village.
-Within the East Village, one can find many notable, nationally recognized restaurants.
+Within the East Village, there are many notable, nationally recognized restaurants.
 Many of the buildings in the East Village are included on the National Register of Historic Places.
-Because of the recent renaissance and transition to a trendy, walkable neighborhood, many young professionals have flocked to the area.
-This helps contribute to the vibrant atmosphere of the district.